How do you know what size bra you should be wearing if you’ve never been to a certified mastectomy fitter?

 Most women have no idea what their true bra size really is, even before mastectomy, but ask them and they’ll tell you they ARE wearing the correct size, they’re just sure of it.
 Often, they simply think (and I've been guilty of this, too!) that they don’t look right because they are overweight, or their breasts are too heavy, when a good bra would have done wonders for their appearance and self-confidence.
 Tests have shown over and over that approximately 80% of women are in the wrong size bra for their body.
 When fitted with the right bra, they are amazed at how much better they look and feel!

 A really GOOD mastectomy fitter will guide you not only to the right SIZE bra band and cup for your body, but also to the best STYLE of bra for your shape.
 If you’re here, you may have either not been to a mastectomy fitter, or you went but it was not a well-trained, patient fitter and they put you in a bra that doesn’t work well for you.
 Fitters can be a very expensive luxury that many cannot afford.
 By fitters, I mean certified mastectomy fitters...the person at your local department store may have had all of five minutes training and will generally put you in the wrong size or style of bra.
-My local fitters (two truly WONDERFUL ladies that I’ve worked with for years, and I adore them both!) have been a great blessing to me.
-However, I know that I may not always have insurance that will allow me to afford to keep seeing them.
-Sooner or later, almost everyone needs to get familiar with some of the tricks of the trade.
+My local fitters (a truly WONDERFUL lady that I’ve worked with for years, and I adore!) has been a great blessing to me.
+However, I know that I may not always have insurance that will pay for mastectomy bras, but for those of us on Medicare, especially with a supplemental plan, it will cover all of it for now.

 Here’s how to get your band size: